The Complexity Classes of Hamming Distance Recoverable Robust Problems: Recoverable Robust Problems with Polynomially Computable Scenario Encodings

-Besides, general polynomially computable scenarios, we may have so called $\Gamma$-scenarios.
-They are an interesting and popular robustness concept.
-These consist of all scenarios that deviate in at most $\Gamma$ many elements from the base instance corresponding to a set of possible activatable elements.
-If $\Gamma$ is constant, we use the previous \Cref{theorem:inNP} for the following \Cref{corollary:Gamma}.
+Besides general polynomially computable scenarios, we may consider the popular concept of $\Gamma$-scenarios.
+These consist of all scenarios that deviate in at most $\Gamma$ many elements from the base instance corresponding to a set of activatable elements.
+If $\Gamma$ is constant, we may use \Cref{theorem:inNP} to obtain the following result.

 \begin{corollary} Let $P_A \in \NP$.
-Then \hdrr{} $\in \NP$, if the set of scenarios $\textsf{S}$ of \hdrr{} consists of all possible $\Gamma$-scenarios for a constant $\Gamma$. \end{corollary}
+Then \hdrr{} $\in \NP$ if the set of scenarios $\textsf{S}$ of \hdrr{} consists of all possible $\Gamma$-scenarios for a constant $\Gamma$. \end{corollary}